najamnazar/najamnazar.github.io/_pages/about.md

   - /about.html
 ---

-In my current role as a **Lecturer** (Education Specialist - Level B i.e., equivalent to Assistant Professor in North American System) at the [School of Computer and Mathematical Sciences](https://set.adelaide.edu.au/computer-and-mathematical-sciences/) Adelaide University, I am developing learning material for data science displine.
-In my previous role as a **Lecturer** (Teaching Specialist) at the [school of computing and information systems](https://cis.unimelb.edu.au/) University of Melbourne, Australia, I was involved in teaching, curriculum development, lecturing, subject coordination, tutoring, exam preparation, marking, and research activities for software engineering and programming units.
-Furthermore, I hold the Professional Scrum Master I (PSM-I) certification, demonstrating my commitment to continuous learning and staying abreast of industry best practices.
-I had also worked at Monash University and Victoria University Australia.
+In my current role as a **Lecturer (Education Specialist - Level B, equivalent to Assistant Professor in the North American System)** at the [School of Computer and Mathematical Sciences](https://set.adelaide.edu.au/computer-and-mathematical-sciences/) at the University of Adelaide, I am engaged in reviewing and enhancing course materials in the Data Science discipline.
+Previously, as a **Lecturer (Teaching Specialist)** at the [School of Computing and Information Systems](https://cis.unimelb.edu.au/) at the University of Melbourne, I contributed to curriculum development, subject coordination, lecturing, tutoring, exam preparation, marking, and research within Software Engineering and Programming courses.
+I hold a **Professional Scrum Master I (PSM-I)** certification, reflecting my dedication to continuous professional development and adherence to industry best practices.
+I also bring extensive teaching experience from over six years as a sessional lecturer at [Monash University](https://www.monash.edu/it) and as a TAFE instructor at [Victoria University](https://www.vu.edu.au/study-at-vu/tafe) Australia.
+My research interests lie in Software Engineering and Generative AI.

 # Education